temaatasu/molecules-project/README.md

 ### 3. Launch the Full Application

-Now you can build the images and run all services (API, Celery worker, Redis, and Postgres) at once.
+Now you can build the images and run all services (Nginx, FastAPI, Celery worker, Redis, and Postgres) at once.

 ```bash
 docker-compose up --build